Azure/dalec/website/docs/signing.md

 ### Build Arguments

-Buid arguments are key/value pairs that can be supplied in the yaml spec which will be forwarded to the signer.
+Build arguments are key/value pairs that can be supplied in the yaml spec which will be forwarded to the signer.

 Taking the original example above we can add build by adding an `args` with